 Credit control: This feature displays credit control information in a way that provides alerts to the sales team thereby integrating the sales and credit control efforts.

-Sales and transactions: Sales can naturally be processed through @spire.
-Optimal pricing decisions can be made thanks to the availability of customer history and product price point data for every product sold.
+Sales and transactions: Optimal pricing decisions can be made thanks to the availability of customer history and product price point data for every product sold.
 Customer profiling analysis allowing users to concentrate on the appropriate sales and marketing efforts.

-Sales pipeline and forecasting: Produce your sales pipeline and funnel forecasts from data held in your prospects and sales funnel assumptions, including flexing your forecasts into best case worst case and expected case.
+Sales pipeline and forecasting: Produce your sales pipeline and funnel forecasts from data held in your prospects and sales funnel assumptions, including flexing your forecasts into the best case, worst case and expected case.

 Notes and reminders: Users can add notes and get automated reminders for customers, products, prospects and quotation records.
 There’s a predictive ordering system, producing automatic reminders to sales and customer services team.